Emotions

 (including the brainstem), in contrast to spinal nerves (which emerge from

-segments of the spinal cord).
+spinal cord).
 Cranial nerves relay information between the

-brain and parts of the body, primarily to and from regions of the head and
+brain and parts of the body, primarily to and from regions of the

 neck.